 Hoover_Aerial

-Caleb Rickard, a former Cal men’s gymnastics student-athlete with deep ties to the Cardinal and the Bay Area, enters his first season with Stanford women's gymnastics in 2025.
+Caleb Rickard, a former Cal men’s gymnastics student-athlete with deep ties to the Cardinal and the Bay Area, enters his second season with Stanford women's gymnastics in 2025.

-Rickard brings a deep understanding of coaching in both the collegiate and club levels and knowledge of both men’s and women’s gymnastics to the rising Stanford program.
+Rickard brought a deep understanding of coaching in both the collegiate and club levels and knowledge of both men’s and women’s gymnastics to the rising Stanford program.

 Concurrent with his time with SBG, Rickard spent the 2023 season with the Stanford Men’s Gymnastics program as a volunteer assistant coach.
 He was responsible for assisting the coaching staff in developing student-athletes' gymnastics skills and techniques at both the collegiate and international levels while implementing the training plan set forth by head coach Thom Glielmi.
 The Cardinal won its fourth consecutive NCAA Championship while Rickard was on staff.